memgraph/mcp-memgraph/README.md

+> [!IMPORTANT]
+> This repository has been merged into the [Memgraph AI Toolkit](https://github.com/memgraph/ai-toolkit) monorepo to avoid duplicating tools.
+> It will be deleted in one month—please follow the [MCP integration](https://github.com/memgraph/ai-toolkit/tree/main/integrations/mcp-memgraph) there for all future development, and feel free to open issues or PRs in that repo.

 # 🚀 Memgraph MCP Server

 Memgraph MCP Server is a lightweight server implementation of the Model Context Protocol (MCP) designed to connect Memgraph with LLMs.